nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 reducing the number of voxels.

-The Student's t-test (:func:`scipy.stats.ttest_ind`) is an established mean to determine whether two distributions are statistically different.
+The Student's t-test (:func:`scipy.stats.ttest_ind`) is an established method to determine whether two distributions are statistically different.
 It can be used to compare voxel time-series from two different experimental conditions (e.g., when houses or faces are shown to individuals during brain scanning).